Cosmian/mse-lib-sgx/README.md

 optional arguments:
-  -h, --help            show this help message and exit --host HOST           hostname of the configuration server, also the
+  -h, --help            show this help message and exit --host HOST           hostname of the server
-                        hostname of the app server if `--self-signed` --port PORT           port of the server
+  --port PORT           port of the server
-  --app-dir APP_DIR     path of the python web application --uuid UUID           unique application UUID --version             show program's version number and exit --debug               debug mode with more logging --self-signed EXPIRATION_DATE
+  --subject SUBJECT     Subject as RFC 4514 string for the RA-TLS certificate --san SAN             Subject Alternative Name in the RA-TLS certificate --app-dir APP_DIR     path of the python web application --id ID               identifier of the application as UUID in RFC 4122 --plaincode           unencrypted python web application --timeout TIMEOUT     seconds before closing the configuration server --version             show program's version number and exit --debug               debug mode with more logging --ratls EXPIRATION_DATE
-                        generate a self-signed certificate for the web app with a specific expiration date (Unix time) --no-ssl              use HTTP without SSL --certificate CERTIFICATE_PATH
+                        generate a self-signed certificate for RA-TLS with a specific expiration date (Unix time) --no-ssl              use HTTP without SSL --certificate CERTIFICATE_PATH
                         custom certificate used for the SSL connection, private key must be sent through the configuration server

 ```